 This Shakshuka is a mix of a classic Shakshuka and the Turkish dish Menemen – instead of frying the egg on top of the tomato sauce it’s mixed in, but not before a nice mozzarella cheese has been allowed to melt into it.
 A big breakfast for one, or more moderate for two – either way, grab a piece of bread and get dipping!Some of the links below are Amazon affiliate links.
-This means that if you buy something through one of them, I receive a small commission (at no extra cost to you).
+If you buy something through one of them, I receive a small commission (at no extra cost to you).

 To be entirely honest, I never got the whole thing about Shakshuka.
 I tried it many times.
 I tried it at restaurants, and I made it at home.
 But it never felt quite right to me.
 It was always so tomato-ey and, to be honest, quite boring.
 Not being the biggest fan of eggs I couldn’t really come to terms with the two blobs on top either.
 And the time it took to make!